godbout/kindaVim.docs/README.md

 # HOW 'BOUT THE MONEY

-kindaVim will be a subscription of one ☕️ (USD$3) a month. if you want to read more about the rationale behind this decision, well, then, [read more](#user-content-more-about-the-subscription-model). the beta is free and contains the full set of features. i have no idea when i'll drop the beta. the beta may last 10 years. who knows. or maybe till 2047.
+kindaVim will be a subscription of one ☕️ (USD$3) a month. the beta is free and contains the full set of features. i have no idea when i'll drop the beta. the beta may last 10 years. who knows. or maybe till 2047.

 # CURRENT VIM IMPLEMENTATION